 I want an all foam mattress that offers more hug and body contouring…

-If you decide that 100% foam is for you we now have 3 choices, Casper, Leesa, or Tuft & Needle.
-All of these mattresses are around a 6 out of 10 on the firmness scale (with Tuft & Needle and Casper going up towards 6.5-7 if you’re a heavier sleeper).
-From the earliest days on Sleepopolis Leesa has always been my preferred choices over Casper and Tuft & Needle and nearly 2 years later my feelings in this area remained unchanged.
+If you decide that 100% foam is for you we now have three choices, Casper, Leesa, or Tuft & Needle.
+All of these mattresses are around a 6 out of 10 on the firmness scale (with Tuft & Needle and Casper going up toward 6.5-7 if you’re a heavier sleeper).
+From the earliest days on Sleepopolis Leesa has always been my preferred choices over Casper and Tuft & Needle.
+Nearly three years later my feelings in this area remained unchanged.

-Casper’s mattress re-design earlier this year did help to improve the performance a bit, however, I’m dissappointed they didn’t add another true comfort layer.
+Casper’s mattress re-design earlier this year did help to improve the performance a bit, but I’m disappointed they didn’t add another true comfort layer.
 Their addition of a 3rd layer (the 1.5″ poly foam between base and memory foam layer) feels more like an extension of the base foam.
-I think the Casper would have faired much better if they would have simply increased the thickness of the exisitng latex and memory foam layers.
+I think the Casper would have fared much better if the company would have simply increased the thickness of the existing latex and memory foam layers.

 In any case, Casper just doesn’t offer enough performance for the price you pay to make it a contender, in my opinion.

-Regarding Tuft and Needle, if you have a tight budget and / or you want more a floating poly foam feel, I would say the Tuft and Needle is a possible choice as well.
+Regarding Tuft & Needle, if you have a tight budget and / or you want more of a floating poly foam feel, I would say the Tuft & Needle is a possible choice as well.

 Whatever you decide, I think it’s well worth considering all of your options.
 Check out my complete list of mattress reviews and make sure your needs / desires align best to the mattress you pull the trigger on.